Fuad Masum: Presidency

 On 26 August, Masum appointed a new prime minister, Haider al-Abadi.

-Masum's appointment of Haider al-Abadi as new prime minister was considered illegal by Nouri al-Maliki and in violation of the constitution.
+His appointment was considered illegal by Nouri al-Maliki and in violation of the constitution.
 Maliki said that in spite of his erosion of power it was his duty to remain in power because the appointment was a conspiracy rooted from outside of Iraq.
 Al-Maliki referred the matter to the federal court claiming, "the insistence on this until the end is to protect the state."
-However, on 14 August 2014, in the face of growing calls from world leaders and members of his own party, the embattled prime minister announced he was stepping down, paving the way for al-Abadi to take over.
+However, on 14 August 2014, in the face of growing calls from world leaders and members of his own party, Maliki announced he was stepping down, paving the way for al-Abadi to take over.

 Personal life

-Masum is married to Rounak Abdulwahid Mustafa and has five daughters: Shereen (b.
+Masum married to Rounak Abdulwahid Mustafa (1941–2023) in 1968, and has five daughters: Shireen (b.
 1969), Juwan (b.
 1972), Zozan (b.
 1977), Shilan (b.
-1979) and Veian (b.
+1980) and Veian (b.
 1983).
 He had a son, Showan (1973–1988), who died from a childhood illness.